raikrahul/42/Lesson 2 -SeeFalseSharing.md

  ***Quiz***

 Try changing to normal, non atomic variables in both the benchmarks, and change  in just one, while keeping the other atomic.
-Do you see time difference in the real time, in each of the change pairs you made?
+Do you see time differences in the real time, in each of the change pairs you made?

 ## Having unprotected access is not same has having unprotected data
 Let's think -
-In what cases would be need atomic operations, for same variables across all threads?
+In what cases would atomic operations, for the same variables across all threads?
-In what cases we will it make sense for  threads to have an independent copy of their own variable?
+In what cases will it make sense for  threads to have an independent copy of their own variable?
 Think for both non atomic and atomic variables.

 In the file created, append the following global array and a new macro.
 ```c